golang/proposal/design/go2draft-type-parameters.md

 * The new predeclared name `any` is a type constraint that permits any type.
-* Interface types used as type constraints can have a list of predeclared types; only types which match one of those types can satisfy the constraint.
+* Interface types used as type constraints can have a list of predeclared types; only type arguments that match one of those types satisfy the constraint.
 * Generic functions may only use operations permitted by the type constraint.